Nancy Webber enters her second season as Southern Virginia University's head women's lacrosse coach.

 Outside of coaching, Webber serves on the USLacrosse women's game committee and has been the coaches' subcommittee chair since 2010.
 A member of the USLacrosse volunteer board from 2004-06, she has a USLacrosse coaching certificate at the Level 1 course and class, Level 2 course and Level 3 course and class.

 Webber resides in Crozet, Virginia, with her daughter, Julia, and son, Joshua.
-Her eldest daughter, Jordan Trejo, is an All-American women's lacrosse player at BYU and resides in Provo, Utah, with her husband, Chase.
-Nancy's eldest son, Justin, will be a freshman on the men's lacrosse team at BYU this fall.
+Her oldest daughter, Jordan Haws Trejo, was an All-American women’s lacrosse player at BYU and now resides in San Antonio, Texas, with her husband, Chase and daughter, Peyton.
+Nancy’s eldest son, Justin, attends UVU and plays for their men’s lacrosse team in Orem, Utah.